-Here are the 5 common steps needed to renew your real estate license.
+Here are the five common steps needed to renew your real estate license.

 1. Know Your Renewal Requirements

 In order to maintain your status as a real estate agent, you must renew your real estate license by the deadline in your state.
-Most states require real estate agents and brokers to renew their real estate license every few years.
-For example, in Oklahoma, you must renew your real estate license every three years, and in Arizona it’s every two years.
-However, Michigan brokers and agents have the same deadline every three years.
+The majority of states require real estate agents and brokers to renew their real estate license every two to three years.
+However, there are a few states that have a longer renewal period.

 The four types of continuing education requirements are:

-States like North Carolina and Georgia do not have additional requirements for your first renewal, but they require a post-licensing course.
-Post-licensing courses are designed to educate and prepare new real estate agents or brokers for success, and they must be completed within one to three years of receiving your real estate license.
+A few states, like North Carolina and Georgia, require post-licensing courses instead of having additional requirements for the first license renewal.
+Post-licensing courses, like those offered by the best continuing education providers in North Carolina, are designed to educate and prepare new real estate agents or brokers for success, and they must be completed within one to three years of receiving your real estate license.

 Some states, such as Texas and California, have additional requirements if you are a real estate agent or broker renewing your real estate license for the first time.
-In Texas, you must complete 98 hours of Sales Agent Apprentice Education (SAE) courses before your first real estate license renewal.
+For example, some of the best continuing education providers in Texas offer bundles to help you meet the 98 hours of Sales Agent Apprentice Education (SAE) coursework required before your first real estate license renewal.

-In California, the first real estate agent or broker license renewal has a different number of mandatory coursework than the subsequent renewals.
-Be sure to check your state’s CE requirements and leave plenty of time to complete additional coursework.
+In California, the first real estate agent or broker license renewal has a different number of mandatory courses than the subsequent renewals.
+Be sure to check your state’s continuing education (CE) requirements and leave plenty of time to complete additional coursework.

 Subsequent Renewal Courses

-After your first license renewal or post-licensing requirements, you will be responsible for renewing your real estate license by your state’s deadline.
-The requirements for subsequent real estate license renewals have a decreased number of hours, but you must complete them in time to receive the certificates and submit them along with the additional paperwork and fees.
+After your first license renewal or post-licensing requirements, your real estate license renewal requirements will stay the same.
+The required number of continuing education hours will decrease, but you must complete them in time to receive the certificates and submit the additional paperwork and fees by the deadline.

-In most states, there are additional mandatory CE course topics for each real estate license renewal period, specific for that region.
+In most states, there are mandatory CE course topics for each real estate license renewal period.
 For example, in Texas, eight of the required CE hours must be legal updates.
 The remaining required hours can be made up of elective choices, which means you can take classes about topics of your choice.

-Here are some examples from McKissock Learning, one of the best real estate CE course providers:
+Here are some elective topic examples from Kaplan, one of the best real estate CE course providers:

 There are hundreds of other elective course topics from various online real estate schools.
 When you purchase continuing education courses online, make sure you consider the elective topics and how they will help you grow your real estate business.